Efficient Neighbor-Finding on Space-Filling Curves: Optimizations

 \begin{definition} A neighbor-$b$-index-tree satisfies the \defEmph{palindrome property} if the following condition is satifsied: For all $f \in \facets, v \in \vertices$ such that $v$ that has no depth-1 $f$-neighbor and there exists a $\pface(\state(v), \idx(v), f)$-neighbor $p_w$ of $\parent(v)$, we have

 \end{definition}

 \begin{remark} The Peano curves in arbitrary dimension satisfy the palindrome property while the Hilbert curves do not \cite{bader2012}.
 Using the \sfcpp\ library, it can be checked for arbitrary curve specifications whether $\ofunc(j, s, s', f) \in \{\ndef, b-1-j\}$ for all $j \in \childIndices, s, s' \in \states, f \in \facets$.
-For example, according to our implementation, this property is satisfied by all implemented generalized Sierpinski models up to $d = 16$, although it is not clear whether all of these models specify regular geometric $b$-index-trees. \end{remark}
+For example, according to our implementation, this property is satisfied by all implemented generalized Sierpinski models up to $d = 16$, although it is not clear whether all of these models specify regular geometric $b$-index-trees.\footnote{In our experiments, it seems that they specify regular geometric $b$-index-trees but in dimensions $d > 3$, their polytopes (simplices) can get arbitrarily large sidelength ratios.} \end{remark}

 \begin{optimization}[Exploiting the palindrome property] In an extended algebraic $b$-index-tree without history where the palindrome property is satisfied, we have $\Omega(j, s, s', f) = b - 1 - j$ for all parameter combinations $(j, s, s', f)$ occuring in the neighbor-finding algorithm.
 If a node $v = (l, j, s)$ has a depth-$\depth$ neighbor $w = (l, j', s')$, and their positions have base-$b$-representations $j = (a_{l-1}\hdots a_0)_b$ and $j' = (a_{l-1}'\hdots a_0')_b$, this means that